Warriors beat Celtics 103-90 to win 4th NBA title in 8 years – KION546

 Warriors: Went 19 of 45 from the 3-point line. … Improved to 20-1 when Green makes a 3-pointer.

-Celtics: Boston’s 13-point loss marked the first finals without a single-digit game. … Former Celtic Ray Allen, a member of Boston’s last championship team in 2008, sat courtside.
+Celtics: Former Celtic Ray Allen, a member of Boston’s last championship team in 2008, sat courtside.
 Hall of Famer Robert Parish was also in attendance.

 A RUN, AND A RESPONSE